kubescape/regolibrary/README.md

 When evaluating frameworks or controls, you can control the amount of metadata the results will contain by using the `data.settings`.

 Available settings:
-- `data.settings.verbose`: If set to `true`, the evaluation will return a list with an entry for each alert message.
-Each alert message include the alert message itself, the control metadata (if evaluated as part of a control), and the framework metadata (if evaluated as part of a framework).
+- `data.settings.verbose`: If set to `true`, the evaluation will return a list with an entry for each rule response.
+Each rule response include the rule response itself, the control metadata (if evaluated as part of a control), and the framework metadata (if evaluated as part of a framework).

 - `data.settings.metadata`: If set to `true`, the evaluation will return a json object with the metadata of the rule, the control (if evaluated as part of a control), or the framework (if evaluated as part of a framework).
 This json object will have a field named `"results"`, with all the lower level results.

   When `data.settings.verbose` was set to `true`, it takes precedence over `data.settings.metadata`.

-  Here is an example of a framework evaluation using this setting:
+  Here is an example of a framework evaluation using the `data.settings.metadata` setting:
   ```json5
   {
     "name": "ArmoBest",